Celebrity Big Brother (British series 5) racism controversy: Ofcom

 It also decided that, while Jackiey Budden's use of the expression "The Indian" was "deeply offensive", the circumstances and Channel 4's response led Ofcom to consider this matter resolved.

-Channel Four also confidentially supplied Ofcom with uncensored and untransmitted material from the programme.
-Firstly, this clarified Jack Tweed's use of the word "cunt", and not the word "Paki" which had been reported.
+Channel 4 also confidentially supplied Ofcom with uncensored and untransmitted material from the programme.
+Firstly, this clarified Jack Tweed's use of the word "cunt" and not the word "Paki", which had been reported.
 However, this also revealed conversations that took place between Goody, Lloyd, O'Meara and Tweed on Tuesday 16 January 2007, a few hours after the "Oxo cube" row between Goody and Shetty.
 In the first conversation, they discussed whether "the P word" had been used by any housemate (which Jack clarified by saying "It rhymes with tacky").
 In subsequent conversations, they created limericks which featured the rhyming words "tacky", "happy", "nappy", "crappy", "yappy" and "strappy".
 These conversations, which were never broadcast, led to Big Brother issuing formal warnings to O'Meara and Tweed in the Diary Room, threatening immediate ejection from the House if their behaviour recurred.

-Channel Four clarified that Brighter Pictures, the production company that supplies Big Brother to the channel, had suppressed the footage and logged the material under the heading "racist".
+Channel 4 clarified that Brighter Pictures, the production company that supplies Big Brother to the channel, had suppressed the footage and logged the material under the heading "racist".
 However, Ofcom responded that although Channel Four were unaware of the material, it highlighted a significant breakdown in communication between it and the producers, meaning that they were "not in possession of all the relevant facts and as a result, failed to maintain proper control over their programme".

 As a result of broadcasting the three offending scenes, repeating one of them in early morning syndication and for their failing to be aware of what was happening in the House at a critical time, Ofcom decided to impose an official sanction on the network, directing them to broadcast a statement of their findings three times during the broadcast of Big Brother 8.

-On the same day as Ofcom published their findings, Channel 4 issued a press statement accepting the verdict, with Chief Executive Andy Duncan stating:We accept Ofcom's judgement that on the occasions in question we did not ensure that Big Brother intervened with the necessary promptness or strength.
-We would like to say sorry once again for the offence caused to viewers as a result.
-Ofcom did not rule this material should not have been broadcast, but that we should have done more to contextualise it by challenging and reprimanding the offending housemates.
-We believe the initiatives we have announced will help prevent a repeat of the public offence caused by the programme.